erxes/erxes/docs/docs/developer/developer.md

 ```

-## Getting the Sources and running locally
+## Getting the Sources and running locally.

-1. Login to your GitHub account or create one by following the instructions given [here](https://github.com/signup/free).
+1. Login to your GitHub account or Create one by following the instructions given [here](https://github.com/signup/free).

 2. Configure your ssh key [here](https://github.com/settings/keys).